rage/cyber-security-base-19/data/module-1/part-1/7-reflect.md

-Read the following article and answer the  following question: "Do you find mnemonic lists meaningful or not?"
+Read the following article and answer the  following question: "Do you find mnemonic/Top-X lists meaningful or not?"
 Justify your opinion in about 300 words.

 - Iván Arce, Kathleen Clark-Fisher, Neil Daswani, Jim DelGrosso, Danny Dhillon, Christoph Kern, Tadayoshi Kohno, Carl Landwehr, Gary McGraw, Brook Schoenfield,